The Principal Facts of Interest-Only Mortgages

 Most interest-only payment schedules are offered on Adjustable Rate Mortgages (ARMs), but they can be found on a fixed rate mortgage (FRM) as well.
 They've also entered the mainstream, so that they're available to just about all borrowers.
 The loans you'll find will most likely be sold to a secondary market dealer, so let's look at Fannie Mae's program.

-Fannie Mae purchases from lenders an interesting version of a FRM featuring interest-only payments.
+Way back in 2001, Fannie Mae began purchasing from lenders an interesting version of a FRM featuring interest-only payments.
 Called "InterestFirst", it features back-to-back 15-year terms, with the first period comprised of interest-only payments and the second fully-amortizing.
-Expect to pay a little extra for this product: the rate for the InterestFirst product is slightly above the rate for a similar, but fully-amortizing, product.
+Fannie dropped the moniker in 2007 but allowed for an expanded menu of payment "features" to be added to a wider range of products at that time.
+Borrowers who selected this unique offering often paid a little extra for this product, as the rate for the InterestFirst product was slightly above the rate for a similar, but fully-amortizing, product.

 Interest-only payment periods almost never run for the entire term of the loan, even when a fixed-rate mortgage is the underlying instrument.
-Even the InterestFirst product only allows for interest-only payments for one-half of the total term.
+Even the Fannie InterestFirst product only allowed for interest-only payments for one-half of the total term.

 Interest-only payments more typically expire at the end of a set period, making them a frequent companion to "hybrid" ARMs.
 (To learn more about how ARMs work, click here.)
 Once the interest-only period ends, your payment will rise to include both principal and interest.